globant-ui/arialinter/README.md

 that can be checked against a static HTML template.
 Rules that require checking the correct event-handlers or any other dynamic condition wont be run.
 By contrast, if templates is **false** then all rules will be run
 * levels: indicates which rules will be run according to the level they belong to.
 If you dont specify any level, it'' run for all the levels.
+* rules: enable or disable a given rule.
+Overwrites level option.

 ### Nodejs